Canon 1D vs Pentax Q

 |Olympus E-620« »||Y||-||-||-||-||-||2.0||-||-||-||Olympus E-620|

 Both the 1D and the Pentax Q have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the Pentax Q was followed by the Pentax Q10.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Pentax websites.

 Review summary: Canon 1D vs Pentax Q